Stani2980/FullStackJSExamNotes/Period1.md

 ---
 - Immediately-Invoked Function Expressions (IIFE)
->Functions that will be imideatly executed, thus the content wont be available in the global scope, and variables inside wont be hoisted.
+>Functions that will be imideatly executed, thus the content wont be available in the global scope, and  inside wont be hoisted.

 *Coding example: IIFE.js / closures_IIFE*